Best Student Jobs in Netherlands 2025

 Netherlands Student Part Time Jobs Salary

-The salary for part-time jobs for international students in the Netherlands can vary depending on the type of job and the employer.
+The salary for part-time jobs for international students in the Netherlands varies depending on the type of job and the employer.
 The average hourly wage for part-time employees in the Netherlands is around €6 to €10.
 However, the actual salary can range from around €6 to €25 per hour.
 Higher hourly earnings might be found in jobs like being a tutor or a hotel receptionist.
 For instance, the hourly wage for part-time employment as a receptionist can be up to €10, and the hourly wage for a part-time job as a tutor can be up to €19.

 1) Cashier at Supermarket